 is provided for a variety of Czech-Slovak related areas including culture, history, genealogy, travel/tourism,

 language, arts, food & drink and a whole lot more!

-* Even though our Annual Czech Festival is over (we are one of the first of the season), many other Festivals
+* Our Annual Czech Festival is long since over (we are one of the first of the season) as are all other Festivals in

-trip and attend a Festival further out in the state.
+and attending Festivals further out in the state.
 Attend them all if you can!
 Each are unique and loads

 of fun!
 If you are looking for Festivals out-of-state, please see our Links Page for a list.

 Thank you to all who came out to our Nebraska Czechs of Lincoln Annual Czech Festival Sunday, May 7, 2023!